JLBlk/Zen-Themes/SuperPins/README.md

 # SuperPins

-This **Zen theme** elevates your Experience with pinned tabs and the tab bar in general by making some UI changes.
+This **Zen theme** elevates your Experience with pinned tabs and the tab bar in general by making some UI changes, inspired by the favorites in Arc.

+What it does by default:
-It increases the size of pinned tabs, adds a background color (according to your accent color set in *Settings -> Look and Feel -> Theme Color*) and adds some distance between the pinned tabs, resembling the favorites in Arc.
+  - Increase the size of pinned tabs
+  - Adds a background color (according to your accent color set in *Settings -> Look and Feel -> Theme Color*)
+  - Adds some space between the pinned tabs

 ![image](https://github.com/user-attachments/assets/f3c1f63a-a075-4b83-a002-d1f0914942d3)